 More than 2 million adult Americans suffer from glaucoma, making it one of the leading causes of irreversible vision loss.
 Types of glaucoma include the following:

 Chronic open-angle glaucoma (COAG), which accounts for 90% of all cases in the U.S., usually appears in middle age and seems to have a genetic component.

-Acute closed-angle glaucoma accounts for less than 10% of cases of glaucoma, but it comes on quickly, may be quite painful, and requires urgent medical attention.
+Acute closed-angle glaucoma accounts for less than 10% of cases of glaucoma, but it may come on quickly, be quite painful, and require urgent medical attention.